weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrencies/2021-08-01-Technical_Analysis.md

 ### BOLLINGER BAND INDICATOR

-Finally, we have the Bollinger Band indicator.
+Finally, the Bollinger Band indicator.

 Like the MACD, the Bollinger Band indicator is used to measure market volatility.